May 2022 Canadian derecho: Background

-Typically, derechos anywhere in this area form during mid-summer.
-These derechos usually occur when a hot and muggy air mass covers the Midwest and Ohio Valley, since the stronger derechos in this region tend to develop on the northern boundary between the hot, humid air and cooler, drier air where there is also an elevated mixed layer (EML).
+Typically, derechos anywhere in this area can form from late spring through the summer months.
+These derechos usually occur when a hot and muggy air mass covers the Midwest and Ohio Valley, the stronger derechos in this region tend to develop on the northern boundary between the hot, humid air and cooler, drier air where there is also an elevated mixed layer (EML).

 Most derechos in Canada are progressive derechos which skirt the northern edge of a heat wave high pressure area, or hybrid derechos which are similar to progressive derechos, but arise ahead of a cold front.
-Tornadoes which accompany these types of derechos are usually Quasi-Linear Convective System (QLCS) tornadoes which are embedded in the bow front.
+Tornadoes which accompany these types of derechos are usually Quasi-Linear Convective System (QLCS) tornadoes which are embedded in the bow echo.

 Meteorological history

 A persistent May heat wave in the U.S. expanded sporadically to include southern Ontario and Quebec throughout May, resulting in unseasonably warm temperatures more typical of July.
 After a brief respite, the heat returned on May 19, 20, and 21.
 At 11 am, Toronto Pearson Airport hit 29.3 C, three degrees shy of the record for that date, with a humidex of 36 C. Ottawa-Gatineau hit 31.5 C at 2 pm, one degree shy of the record for that date, with a humidex of 38 C. A sharp cold front was expected to bring thunderstorms through the region on Saturday, prior to a precipitous drop in temperature potentially resulting in subsequent frost.

 The system first formed south of Chicago.
 On Saturday morning at 10:37 am EST, thunderstorms with significant wind developed in Macomb and St. Clair counties in Michigan.
 The wind of these storms snapped some trees, mostly in St. Clair County, but this cluster of thunderstorms had not yet formed a bow echo.

 The derecho developed near Sarnia at 9:30 am.
 By 10:45 am when the storms hit London, the derecho had coalesced into a bow front roughly 100 km wide and had developed wind speeds of close to 100 km/h.
 The bow front continued to widen and intensify east of London, roughly following a corridor between Highway 401 and Highway 7 in Ontario, and then along the Autoroute 20 in Quebec.

 The storm moved east at an average 100 km/h, striking Toronto at 1:00 pm, Ottawa at 3:50 pm, Montreal at 5:30 pm, and Quebec City at 6:30 pm.
 The weather changed very rapidly as the derecho approached.
 At Pearson International Airport, in the period between 12:52 pm and 1 pm, gust wind speeds went from 72 km/h to 120 km/h.

 The bow echo retained its structure for nine hours, and covered a total track length of 1,000 km.
 It weakened over south-central Quebec, and dissipated in the Atlantic Canada region by early Sunday morning.